tycu/web_client_old/README.md

 ### To run locally

-get latest packages:
+get latest packages (only occasionally):
 `$ npm install`

-remove unncessary stuff:
+remove unncessary stuff (only occasionally):
 `$ npm prune`

-start webpack locally:
+start redis, start api, then start webpack locally (always):
-`$ npm run dev`
+`$ npm start`

 One should see VALID in terminal if it says INVALID there are errors.